Jean-Paul Kalala

 Jean-Paul Kamudimba Kalala (born 16 February 1982), also known as JP Kalala, is a Congolese former professional footballer who played as a midfielder from 1999 to 2012.

 He started his career in France playing for Nice before moving to Grimsby Town in 2005.
 Whilst with Grimsby he is notably remembered for scoring the winning goal in injury time in a League Cup tie against Tottenham Hotspur.
 He later went on to play for Yeovil Town and Oldham Athletic before moving back to Grimsby on loan in 2008.
 He re-joined Yeovil for a second spell in 2009 and went on to play for Bristol Rovers and Southend United.
 He earned seven caps for the DR Congo national team.

 Club career

 Nice

-Kalala, started his career with French club OGC Nice in 1999, but it took him until 2003 to gain a promotion to the club's first team.
+Kalala started his career with the French club OGC Nice in 1999, but it took him until 2003 to gain a promotion to the club's first team.
 After only two league appearances he was released at the end of the 2004–05 season after spending six years at the club playing for both the first team and the B side.